 Q. Can you describe your hometown/ village?

 A. Sure.
-As I already said, I come from Johor Bahru, which is the second largest city in Malaysia with more than four hundred thousand population.
-This is a beautiful city with lots of tourist attractions and many Indonesian tourists love to shop here because of the variety of shopping items and cheap prices.
+As I have already said, I come from Johor Bahru, which is the second-largest city in Malaysia with approximately five hundred thousand population.
+This is a fascinating city with lots of tourist attractions and many foreign tourists love to shop here because of the variety of shopping items and cheap price.
 The city was also once known as Little Swatow (Shantou) by the Chinese community.
 As this is the capital city of Johor, it plays a very important role in the economic welfare of the population of the entire state.

 Q. Are there any new hobbies that you would like to take up?
 Why?

-A. Yes, definitely.
-If time allows I would like to start learning how to play golf.
-This is a game that interests me a lot but I have never played it except in video games.
-I love to watch this game on TV and I feel very passionate about playing it.
-My uncle and father often play it and I went to the Golf course many times in my childhood.
+A. Yes, I would like to start learning how to play golf.
+This is a game that fascinates me and I have never played it except in video games.
+I love to watch this game on TV and I feel very passionate about this game.
+My uncle and father often play it and I went to the golf course many times in my childhood.
 I am already 24 years old and I think I will learn to play this game very soon.

-Talk about a city you visited and which had impressed you.
+Describe a city you have visited and was impressed.

 You should say:

--- what were the attractive part of this city
+- what was the most attractive part of this city

 and explain why this city impressed you so much.